softlolx/softlolx/README.md

 <h3>About me</h3>

-- Learning new technologies.
-Now completely immersed into React.js
+- Now working as a FrontEnd React and React Native developer
-- I want to become a professional and write clean code.
+- On my way to become a fullstack dev
-- Actively enlarging my portfolio and looking for job as a front-end developer!

 <h3>Things I work with</h3>